Last Updated: | By Sarah Braithwaite, Author & Horse Health Expert

 It has been very well documented that young horses on this kind of high starch, high sugar diet are likely to be at risk from glucose metabolism disturbance, compared to horses raised on a lower starch, lower sugar, high fibre diet.
 It has also been shown that some young horses on high sugar and or high starch diets are predisposed to exaggerated growth hormone responses which create weakened or irregular cartilage in the joints at a very young age.

-So what can you do when feeding the young horse for healthy growth which will promote health, strength and longevity?
+So what can you do when feeding the young horse for healthy and correct growth which will promote health, strength and longevity?
 You should understand that the younger a horse is the greater the difference between its requirements and that of an adult.
-Breed differences, birth dates and growth spurts mean that each young horse should be treated as an individual and the best diet should cater for extra ‘insurance’ nutrients throughout at least the yearling growth year.
+Breed differences, birth dates and growth spurts mean that each young horse should be treated as an individual and the best diet should cater for additional nutrients throughout at least the yearling growth year.

 For as long as I can remember, it has been held as gospel that weanlings are too immature to digest fibrous feeds and hay well, and need to be fed a diet of at least 60% concentrates or grains to grow normally.
 Common sense alone would dictate this can’t be true or the horse would have died out as a species.